FreshGNN: Reducing Memory Access via Stable Historical Embeddings for Graph Neural Network Training: Historical Embedding Cache

+The cache policy of \system, aimed at ensuring model accuracy, incorporates gradient and staleness criteria to maintain stable and up-to-date embeddings.
+However, it is also crucial to consider the cache's impact on system performance.
+Therefore, in addition to accuracy considerations, we refine the cache policy by integrating both embeddings and raw features to minimize memory access and improve system performance.

+The design of a runtime cache should be capable of effectively managing both embeddings and features on the GPU becomes imperative.
+However, the dynamic nature of embeddings presents two distinct challenges.
+The first challenge involves the generation of features and embeddings, noting that raw features remain static whereas embeddings are dynamically generated during training.
+Consequently, it is crucial to efficiently cache the embeddings while leveraging the static property of features, thereby optimizing resource utilization.
+The second challenge revolves around the eviction of features and embeddings.
+Raw features can be retained in the cache permanently, whereas embeddings necessitate dynamic eviction to maintain accuracy.
+Therefore, it is important to invalidate evicted embeddings with minimal overhead while simultaneously freeing up space to accommodate new embeddings.

+To tackle these challenges, we propose a novel solution called the \textit{bidirectional cache} to effectively manage both embeddings and features.
+The fundamental concept is to statically cache frequently visited features on one side of the buffer, while dynamically caching the embeddings generated during training on the other side.
+At the junction between embeddings and features in the buffer, features are less frequently visited and will be replaced by newly generated embeddings.
+The detailed design of the bidirectional cache is presented in three distinct parts: the feature side, the embedding side, and the junction where they converge.

+Before the training process, \system populates the available GPU buffer with hot raw features (right hand side in \Cref{fig:cache-impl}).
+These features are ordered based on their estimated saved memory access, ensuring that those with larger saved memory access are positioned closer to the feature side of the buffer.
+This placement reduces the likelihood of these features being replaced by newly generated embeddings present on the other side of the buffer.

-\system utilizes GPU threads to look up a batch of historical node embeddings in parallel.
-To achieve this, a node ID mapping array of length $O(|\m{V}|)$ is maintained, where each entry stores the index to the cache table that holds the embedding of the corresponding node.
-The extra storage of this mapping array is affordable compared with the storage for embeddings.
-For example, storing the ID mapping array for the 100M nodes of \texttt{ogbn-papers100M} requires only 400MB.
-Given a batch of node IDs, each thread is in charge of fetching one node embedding and each fetching operation can be done in $O(1)$.
+During the training phase, \system dynamically stores the newly generated embeddings on the embedding side of the buffer (left hand side in \Cref{fig:cache-impl}).
+To optimize runtime efficiency, GPU threads are utilized to effectively manage embeddings in parallel.
+To facilitate this parallel management, \system maintains a node ID mapping array with a length of $O(|\m{V}|)$, where each entry stores the index of the cache that holds the embedding of the corresponding node.
+The additional storage required for this mapping array is affordable in comparison to the storage of the embeddings themselves.
+Moreover, this mapping array ensures that the compute complexity of each fetching operation is $O(1)$.
+Since there are no dependencies between different entries, \system can fully exploit the parallelism capabilities of the GPU.